bibanon/bibanon/Useful-Tools.md

 * [youtube-dl](https://github.com/rg3/youtube-dl) - Download videos off of YouTube and other streaming sites. [[Here are some recommended commands.|Youtube-dl]]
 * [Imgur Album Downloader](https://github.com/alexgisby/imgur-album-downloader) - To save choice albums for later viewing.
 * [Wikiteam - Mediawiki Dump Generator](http://archiveteam.org/index.php?title=WikiTeam#Tools_and_source_code) - Archive an entire backup of a MediaWiki-based wiki, all pages, all history, and all images.
 You can use Special:Import to restore this XML backup.
-* [Plowshare](https://github.com/plowshare/plowshare) - Oh no!
+* ~~~[Plowshare](https://github.com/plowshare/plowshare) - Oh no!
 Was OP a faggot and gave you 10 split Mediafire links?
 Not to worry, you can use this automated download script to scrape from any download site in an automated manner.
-Though sometimes, you'll still have to solve captchas.
+Though sometimes, you'll still have to solve captchas.~~~404'ed
 * [Bdom's Tumblr Backup](https://github.com/bdoms/tumblr_backup) - This python script backs up an entire Tumblr blog with all posts and images.
 Just in case the author decides to delete their blog...
   * Unfortunately, it doesn't grab a list of reblogs/comments or the Tumblr theme.
 Might be a good project to work on.